-About Grief and clay workshop with artist, Jemma Mellor, & support from Northfield volunteers.
+About Grief and clay workshop with artist, Jemma Mellor

-As part of the AMOLAD (A Matter Of Life And Death) Festival this year we would like to invite you to decorate your own Clay Remembrance object.
+Join us as part of the AMOLAD (A Matter Of Life And Death) Festival this year, and decorate your own Clay Remembrance object.

 Location: Industrial Gallery